-By the century's end the Jewish population of Afghanistan numbered 40,000.
-Settled mainly in the cities of Kabul, Simantov.
-Levi, a hardy octogenarian, the synagogue's shamash caretaker, said he felt the responsibility to look after the sole Torah remaining in the sacred ark.
-When a newspaper story a few years ago quoted Levi as planning to emigrate, another Afghan Jew, Zevulon Simantov, living in Israel, who had returned to Kabul to restore the Jewish cemetery, offered to take the holy scroll back to Israel with hair ringlets, weddings under huppa-like canopies and circumcisions for eight-dayold sons.
-On erev Shabbat, wine is consumed, a practice forbidden in Islam.
+Today only two Jews are left in the country: Izhak Levi and Zevulon Simantov.
+Levi, a hardy octogenarithe synagogue's caretaker shamash, said he felt the responsibility to look after the sole Torah remaining in the sacred ark.
+When a newspaper story a few years ago quoted Levi as planning to emigrate, another Afghani Jew, Zevulon Simantov, living in Israel, who had returned to Kabul to restore the Jewish cemetery, offered to take the holy scroll back to Israel with him.
 A quarrel developed between the two men.
-The Taliban stepped in, took possession of the Torah, and jailed both Levi and Simantov.
+The Taliban stepped in, took possession of the Torah and jailed both Levi and Simantov.
 Later they were released.

 The Torah was last known to be in the custody of a Taliban government ministry.
-Levi and Simantov, still at odds with each other, were said to be residing in the dilapidated synagogue, where their unresolved squabble kept them at opposite
+Levi and Simantov, still at odds with each other, were said to be residing in the dilapidated synagogue, where their unresolved squabble kept them at opposite ends of the building.
+After Kabul was liberated from the Taliban, word has come through that Levi and Simantov are in good condition.